bradallenfisher/dmd-course-materials/practice/the_lady_in_the_picture_design_and_revelation_in_r.md

 **Read:**

-Giorgio Vasari and the Permutations of Design (p.
+The Lady in the Picture: Design and Revelation in Renaissance Art (p.
 88-104) in Design and Truth by Robert Grudin

 **Writing prompt:**